speedyleion/speedyleion.github.io/_posts/2022-06-11-rust-move-by-default.markdown

 There are a few differences with the rust pass by value and the rust pass by reference but for the most par they are fairly close .

-One may notice the ommision of a `memcpy` in the pass by reference version.
+One may notice the omission of a `memcpy` in the pass by reference version.
 This is because these examples are without optimizations.
 One can compile with optimizations or change the pass by value example to be the following to get rid of the `memcpy` that isn't present in the pass by